Skip to main content

 • Ensure access to proper medical treatment

-• Monitor medication and provide pharmaceutical services
+• Supervise medication and provide pharmaceutical services

 • Maintain accurate and complete clinical records

-Failure to comply with these and other standards of care can result in fines, changes in facility management, and ultimately the denial of Medicare and Medicaid funding.
+Failure to follow these and other standards of care can result in:

-If Your Loved One has Suffered Substandard Care, Talk to a Lawyer
+If Your Loved One Has Suffered Substandard Care, Talk to a Lawyer

-Despite increased regulation, nursing homes residents can still suffer from substandard care that threatens their health and even their lives.
-Family members should report suspected abuse or neglect to the appropriate state agency.
-A personal injury lawsuit is also an option.
-If you believe your loved one has been injured or died from inadequate medical care, talk to a local personal injury attorney today.
+Despite increased regulation, nursing home residents can still suffer from substandard care.
+This can threaten their health and even their lives.
+Family members should report suspected abuse or neglect to the appropriate government agencies.
+Consulting with the law offices of a nursing home abuse attorney is also a great step.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help